heyixiao14/DFFI-code/readme.txt

+This is the code for the paper "Interpreting Deep Forest through Feature Contribution and MDI Feature Importance".

 1. Feature Contribution (A Regression Example): example/example_bikesharingcontribution.py generates a '.csv' file (under the 'record' folder) listing each sample's feature and the corresponding feature contribution.